jakebailey/talk-ts-congress-2023/slides.md

 <!--
 First off, what are we even talking about?

-In November of last year, I sent this PR; a huge change which completely changed the structure of the TypeScript codebase.
+In November of last year, I sent this PR.
 This was the culmination of many months of work.
+A huge PR (some 280K lines) which completely changed the structure of our codebase.

-We talked about much of this change's effects on our blog, but there's a lot of stuff we didn't get to talk about, and that's what I'm going to go over today.
+We talked about much of
+this change's effects on our blog, but there's a lot of stuff we didn't get to talk about, and that's what I'm going to go over today.
 -->